-Alden is a Data Engineer at Enigma Technologies in New York City, where he builds and implements software that enhances the liquidity of private and public data.
-He holds an M.S. in Computational Analysis and Public Policy from the University of Chicago, a joint Computer Science and Policy degree housed in the Harris School.
-His work bridges the gap between technology and traditionally non-tech sectors like public policy through data enablement and machine learning.
+Alden is a Data Engineer at The New York Times, where they build and implement software to capture, enhance, connect, and surface subscriber data for analysis.
+They hold an M.S. in Computational Analysis and Public Policy from the University of Chicago, a joint Computer Science and Policy degree housed in the Harris School.
+Their work bridges the gap between technology and traditionally non-tech sectors like policy through data warehousing, data enablement, and machine learning.

-Previous work has included a project with after school programs in Chicago on ensuring student data privacy through a private blockchain; assessing the use of NLP methods for detecting fake news articles; an early-intervention system for Johnson County, KS criminal justice system with Data Science for Social Good; and early stage data ethics and modeling work for a crime analytics startup.
+Their previous work includes a project with after school programs in Chicago on ensuring student data privacy through a private blockchain; assessing the use of NLP methods for detecting fake news articles; an early-intervention system for Johnson County, KS criminal justice system with Data Science for Social Good; and early stage data ethics and modeling work for a crime analytics startup.

 To get in touch, please use the connect link below.
-You can find additional work on his github and some of his writing (both code-related and not) on medium.
+You can find additional work on github and some writing (both code-related and not) on medium.